 Sunday, January 26, 2014

-Every year, the Caldecott Medal goes to the artist of the most distinguished American children's book.
-The award committee doesn't bother with nominees, but that doesn't mean we can't wildly speculate about what could win.
+On Monday, the 76th Randolph Caldecott Medal will go to the artist of the most distinguished American children's book of 2013.
+(Past winners include Make Way For Ducklings, Where The Wild Things Are and The Polar Express.)
+The Caldecott committee doesn't bother with nominees, but that doesn't mean we ...